- Curriculum Coverage and Enrichment Provision

 - Collective Worship / Assemblies

 Access our Art Skills Progression chart HERE

 Access our EYFS Art Skills Progression chart HERE

 Access details of our Gold Arts Award HERE

 Wilby Primary School holds the Gold Artsmark awarded by the Arts Council England.

-Many of the art/design projects at Wilby are linked with others areas of the curriculum, for example a whole school project on ‘Keen to be Green’ inspired pupils to create a junk modelling fashion show
+Some of the Art & Design and Design & Technology projects at Wilby are linked with other areas of the curriculum - for example, a whole school project on ‘Keen to be Green’ inspired pupils to create a junk modelling fashion show.

-We like to celebrate the children’s artwork by displaying it within the classrooms and school hall as well as encouraging pupils to take part in regional art shows/competitions such as Young Artist East Anglia.
+We like to celebrate children’s creative work by displaying it within the classrooms and school hall, as well as encouraging pupils to take part in regional art shows and competitions, such as Young Artist East Anglia.